aminakhshi/network_sync/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY 4.0 License.
 See the LICENSE file for more details.